filakhtov/gentoo-use-docs/sys-devel/llvm.md

 # sys-devel/llvm

 ### debug
-Pass the `-DLLVM_ENABLE_ASSERTIONS=yes` (`no` when the flag is disabled) to the cmake command.
+Pass the `-DLLVM_ENABLE_ASSERTIONS=on` (`off` when the flag is disabled) to the cmake command.
 Enable runtime assertions, but only if the build type is `Debug`.

 This flag should normally be disabled.

 ### doc
-Pass the `-DLLVM_BUILD_DOCS=yes`, `-DLLVM_ENABLE_SPHINX=yes`, `-DSPHINX_WARNINGS_AS_ERRORS=OFF` and additional options to set destination directories for the documentation install to the cmake command.
+Pass the `-DLLVM_BUILD_DOCS=on`, `-DLLVM_ENABLE_SPHINX=on`, `-DSPHINX_WARNINGS_AS_ERRORS=OFF` and additional options to set destination directories for the documentation install to the cmake command.
 Generate the LLVM documentation in the HTML format using the Sphinx tool from RST source files and install it into the `/usr/share/doc/llvm-<VERSION>/html` directory.

 It is safe to disable the flag.

 ### exegesis
-Pass the `-DLLVM_ENABLE_LIBPFM=yes` option to the cmake command.
+Pass the `-DLLVM_ENABLE_LIBPFM=on` (`off` if the flag is disabled) option to the cmake command.
 Build and install the `llvm-exegesis` binary - a benchmarking tool that uses information available in LLVM to measure host machine instruction characteristics like latency, throughput, or port decomposition.

 This flag can be safely disabled.